Colorado AI Act · SB 26-189

 We implement the integrations, automations, and monitoring systems that make your governance framework operational.
 This is not a PDF that sits on a shelf.
 It is a living system connected to your actual data and workflows.

-You get: Connected data architecture with governance controls, automated monitoring and alerting, AG reporting preparation, team training and adoption support.
+You get: Connected data architecture with governance controls, automated monitoring and alerting, record retention infrastructure, team training and adoption support.

 What you walk away with